 - Did each paragraph include at least 2 specific numbers or named tools?

-This catches dodges by forcing the model to audit itself.
+This catches dodges by forcing the model to audit its own draft against the positive criteria, not the negation.

-Step 6: Lock recurring bans into project / system prompt
+Step 6: Lock recurring bans into the project / system prompt

-If “no corporate jargon” is a permanent rule for all your work, move the list to a project instruction so it does not eat space in every prompt and so it survives recency drift.
+If “no corporate jargon” is a permanent rule for all your work, move the list into a project instruction or system prompt (Claude Projects, a ChatGPT custom GPT, or a Cursor project rule).
+It then stops eating space in every message and survives recency drift, where rules near the top of a long prompt lose force over a long conversation.

 How to confirm the fix

-- The new output contains no banned words.
+- The new output contains none of the banned tokens (Ctrl+F each one).

-- The new output also contains the specific positives you required.
+- The new output also contains the specific positives you required (the numbers, the named tools, the length cap).

-- Re-prompting with a deliberately bad input does not regress to the old behavior.
+- Re-running with a deliberately weak input does not regress to the old behavior.

-- A teammate looking at output cannot tell which bans you used — they just see good output.
+- A teammate reading the output cannot tell which bans you used; they just see good output.

 If it still fails

-- For complex bans, ask the model to plan its output first, then write it; you can catch issues at the plan stage.
+- For complex bans, ask the model to plan its output first, then write it.
+You can catch the dodge at the plan stage before any prose exists.

 Prevention